-We did mention ways to eliminate the odor, but cleaning kitchen disposal is a different job.
+We did mention ways to eliminate the odor, but cleaning garbage disposal is a different job.
 Since it is not visible, we must do our best to keep it clean as much as possible and avoid clogging due to residues.

 Clean the visible portion of the unit using a toothbrush together with baking soda.
 You can also use soap for this one and rub it thoroughly until no visible residue is left.
-You can also avoid this by running the kitchen faucet every time you use the garbage unit.
+You can also avoid buildup by running the kitchen faucet every time you use the garbage unit.

 Use abrasive cleaners like a mixture of kosher salt and ice cubes to dislodge the slimy residue that might be present inside the unit.
 This would grind away the odor-causing remains and hence, keeping your kitchen clean!

 Using dish soap to clean your garbage disposal might be very effective if you can smell an unpleasant odor from the unit.
 You can use dish soap with both hot water and baking soda and get similar benefits.